joeltonmats/pwa-concepts/README.md

 <pre>
 <code>
-    $google-concepts http-server -p 8080 -a localhost -c 0
+google-concepts$ http-server -p 8080 -a localhost -c 0
 </code>
 </pre>

-* Then, open your browser on specified port, i.e http://localhost:8080
+* Then, open your browser on specified port, i.e http://localhost:8080 and choose your desire subfolder.

 ## Running samples examples in udacity-concepts

-If you desire execute a native javascript solution, just start a local server how explained above
+If you desire execute a native javascript solution, just start a local server how explained above in native-javascript-solution folder

 * Inside sw-preache-solution
 * Download the dependecies and start the project